Hemideina crassidens: Climate change

-A female Wellington tree wētā (Hemideina crassidens) showing long ovipositor (top left) and antennae.
-The long ovipositor is used to lay eggs in the soil approximately 10mm under the surface.
-The antennae are used as sensory organs.

-Two male Hemideina crassidens tree wētā.
-Both are adult and fertile yet have quite different body size, and notably different head/mandible size.
-Adult male size variation in tree wētā appears to be linked to ecological and sexual selection trade-offs.

 Galleries

-Tree wētā (Hemideina crassidens) form aggregations of adults in roost holes.
+Wellington tree wētā (Hemideina crassidens) form aggregations of adults in roost holes.
 These usually comprise just one adult male and several females.

 Rather than bore their own tree holes, H. crassidens inhabit natural crevices and cavities, or pre-existing tunnels that have been excavated by large wood-boring larva such as Aenetus virescens (Lepidoptera: Hepoalidae).
 They prefer tree holes in living timber and avoid fallen or rotten logs.
 Native trees and shrubs such manuka (Leptospermum scoparium), kanuka (Kunzea ericoides), ngaio (Myoporum laetum), kohekohe (Dysoxylum spectabile) and mahoe (Melicytus ramiflorus) are favoured by H. crassidens.
 Suitable galleries have a narrow entrance hole (~20mm in diameter) in order to provide protection from predators such as birds.
 The holes are entered head first and exited in reverse so that the spines on their hind tibiae point outwards to defend from intruders.
 Inhabited galleries can often be identified by the neatly nibbled entrance which is kept clean.
 Individuals often occupy the same gallery for an extended period of time.
 Galleries buffer against environmental variation, especially humidity.